celebrity

 On October 22, news broke that Tony Buzbee filed a new wave of lawsuits against the music mogul, including an allegation from a woman who was just 13 at the time she alleges she was assaulted.

 She claims to have been trying to attend the VMAs show at Radio City Music Hall in 2000, and when her attempts without a ticket were unsuccessful, she began asking the limousine drivers outside the venue.
-She alleges that one told her she "fit what Diddy was looking for" and so he invited her to the party.
+She alleges that one told her she "fit what Combs was looking for" and so he invited her to the party.

 She signed a non-disclosure agreement upon entering, and had one drink that she claims left her "woozy and lightheaded".